 Also consider a gorillapod, I’ve found this to be useful for those adventurous shots.

-3. Turn off the Base Logo
+3. Turn off the Base Logo and add it later

 4. Know the Orientation